peteratseneca/dps907fall2016/Templates_and_solutions/README.md

 This folder has project templates that you can use.

-In the near future, it will also have some pre-built solutions for scenarios (e.g. security).
+In the near future, it will also have some pre-built solutions for scenarios (e.g. security), and example solutions for assignments.

 **Web service project v2**